Student Records and Transcripts

 If you have a new address, email address, or phone number, or if you would like to update your preferred name, personal pronouns, or gender identity, you can update it through the accessECC Portal.
 Learn how to update your personal information.

 Transfer Credit Evaluation

-Transferring to ECC from another college?
+Are you transferring to ECC from another college?
 Get credit for prior coursework by submitting your official transcript.
-Learn about transfer credit evaluation
+Learn about transfer credit evaluation.

-Getting ready to graduate?
-Before you can walk across the stage, make sure you’ve fulfilled the requirements for your program and complete the graduation application through accessECC.
-Learn more about graduation
+Are you getting ready to graduate?
+Before walking across the stage, ensure you've fulfilled your program's requirements and complete the graduation application through accessECC.
+Learn more about graduation.

 Granting Access to Your Records

-As a student at ECC, you are entitled to the rights and privileges that go along with being a member of the college community.
-Here are some of the policies and procedures that you should be familiar with.
+As a student at ECC, you are entitled to the rights and privileges that go along with being a college community member.
+Here are some of the policies and procedures you should be familiar with.